MangoTeam/replication-package/README.md

 Then, with VirtualBox running:

-> vagrant package --base $VM_NAME --output $OUTPUT_NAME
+> vagrant package --base $VM_NAME --output $OUTPUT_NAME.tar.gz

-Where `$VM_NAME` is the name or UUID of your running VirtualBox VM , and `$OUTPUT_NAME` is the desired output location for the image. *Note: this image does *not* depend on Vagrant, and is an "as-is" dump of the provisioned and running VM.*
+Where `$VM_NAME` is the name or UUID of your running VirtualBox VM , and `$OUTPUT_NAME` is the desired output location for the compressed image (and other files). *Note: this image does *not* depend on Vagrant, and is an "as-is" dump of the provisioned and running VM.*

 You can get `$VM_NAME` either from the VirtualBox GUI or `cat .vagrant/machines/default/virtualbox/id`.